Wit Without Money: Date and authorship

 Scholars have dated the play to c.
-1614, based on allusions to contemporary events – notably to the dragon that was reportedly seen in Sussex in August 1614.
+1614, based on allusions to contemporary events – notably the opening of the New River in 1613 and reports of a "monstrous serpent or dragon" in Sussex in August 1614.
 The early editions of the play assign it to Beaumont and Fletcher, but scholars who have studied the play since the nineteenth century agree that Beaumont is absent from the work; "All investigators are agreed in giving the play to Fletcher" alone.
 Some critics, however, have argued that the text was revised, perhaps around 1620, a light revision which nonetheless removed Fletcher's characteristic preference for ye as against you.

-Publication
+Written mostly in prose instead of verse, Wit Without Money resembles another Fletcher comedy, The Elder Brother.

+Performance and publication

-The play was entered into the Stationers' Register on 25 April 1639, as a solo work by Fletcher, and was published in quarto later that year, the text printed by Thomas Cotes for the booksellers Andrew Crooke and William Cooke.
-The title page of the first edition states that the play was acted by Queen Henrietta's Men at the Cockpit Theatre; and the play later passed to Beeston's Boys.
-Given these facts, it is most likely that the play was originally performed by the Lady Elizabeth's Men.
-Andrew Crooke issued another quarto edition in 1661.
-The play was included in the second Beaumont and Fletcher folio of 1679.
+The play may originally have been written for Lady Elizabeth's Men.
+By the 1630s it was part of the repertoire of the Cockpit Theatre, where it was performed by both Queen Henrietta's Men and Beeston's Boys.
+It was entered into the Stationers' Register on 25 April 1639 and was published later that year in a quarto printed by Thomas Cotes for the booksellers Andrew Crooke and William Cooke.
+Crooke issued a second edition in 1661.
+The title pages of both quartos attribute the work to Beaumont and Fletcher together, and it was included in the second Beaumont and Fletcher folio of 1679.

-After 1642

-Wit Without Money is one of the few plays known to have been performed during the English Civil War and the Interregnum period, 1642-60, when the London theatres were formally closed but operated when they could (an early form of "guerilla theatre").
+Wit Without Money is one of the few plays known to have been performed during the English Civil War and the Interregnum period (1642-1660), when the London theatres were formally closed but operated when they could.
 The play was staged at the Red Bull Theatre on 3 February 1648; unable to sell tickets openly, the actors had tickets thrown into the gentry's coaches.
 Another performance, on 29 December 1654, was broken up by the authorities.

-The play was revived during the Restoration era, like many of the works in Fletcher's canon and was performed at Middle Temple in 1660.
-A production at the King's Playhouse in London was "not enjoyed much" by Samuel Pepys (Diary, 22 April 1663).
+Like many of Fletcher's works, the play was revived during the Restoration era, and was performed at the Middle Temple in 1660.
+A production at the King's Playhouse in London on 22 April 1663 was "not enjoyed much" by Samuel Pepys.
 John Dryden wrote a Prologue for a 1672 revival.
-(The King's Company's Theatre Royal, Drury Lane burned down in January 1672; they moved to the theatre at Lincoln's Inn Fields and debuted there with Wit Without Money on 26 February 1672.)
-The play was adapted to meet changing tastes; an altered version was printed in an undated edition that probably appeared about 1708.
+When the King's Company's Theatre Royal, Drury Lane burned down in January 1672, the production was moved to the theatre at Lincoln's Inn Fields and debuted there on 26 February 1672.
+The play was adapted to meet changing tastes; a version "with alterations and amendments" was printed in an undated edition that probably appeared in 1707 or 1708.
 In fact the play seems to have been more popular in the 18th century than it was during the Restoration period, being regularly performed through the 1760s and as late as 1782.